TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-06-04-how-to-migrate-from-php-code-sniffer-to-easy-coding-standard.md

 perex: |
     Last year, I helped [Shopsys Coding Standards](https://github.com/shopsys/coding-standards) and [LMC PHP Coding Standard](https://github.com/lmc-eu/php-coding-standard) to migrate from PHP_CodeSniffer to EasyCodingStandard.
     <br><br>
-    There are **few simple A → B changes**, but one has to know about them or will get stuck.
+    There are **a few simple A → B changes**, but one has to know about them or will get stuck.
     <br><br>
     **Do you also use PHP_CodeSniffer and give it EasyCodingStandard a try**?
-Today we look on how to migrate step by step.
+Today we look at how to migrate step by step.
 tweet: "New Post on my Blog: How to Migrate From #PHP_CodeSniffer to EasyCodingStandard in 7 Step #ecs #codingstandard #ci"
 ---